Liverpool: D

 Dancing Girls – 3-pc 1980 feat Holly Johnson (voc) (ex Big in Japan, Holly, later Hollycaust, Frankie Goes To Hollywood), Brian Nash (gtr), Peter Gill (drms), rec a couple of songs, nothing rel but feat on local TV performing. together a couple of months.

-Danger Quinton, There’s A Dog Behind You! – band.
+Danger Quinton, There’s A Dog Behind You! – Liverpool-based experimental post-punk project (c1985).
 More info req’d

 Danse Macabre – band (1982-83), feat; Peter Carroll (voc) (also at same time in Visual Aids and Dark Continent), Paul McNeil (gtr), Karl Anthony (bass) (later Cair Paravel), Pete Chegwin (keys) (ex Ex Post Facto, Oceanic Explorers, Innervision), Graham Gallant (drms) (left 1983 to Straight Cuts) replaced by Perry Leach (later Dream Theatre).
 Not to be confused with Belgian band with same name.
 Rel single Angel (Hexagon Recs ’83).
 Changed name to Innervision.
 Sources say Dave Hughes and Chris McGuire left Reiner Chaos to form Danse Macabre – is this the same band?
 Jon Genys (keys) (later Chain Gang,, Dark Continent) was also involved.